-Some call it “corn-stick,” others go with “sweet pole,” but we like to call it awesome!
-When you bite into some fresh corn on the cob, you know that it’s really summer.
-And that’s probably why National Corn on the Cob Day falls on June 11.
-Although, for most home gardens, mid June is still too early for the harvest.
+Some call it “corn-stick,” others go with “sweet pole,” but we like to call it amazing — especially when you use those cute plastic corn on the cob handles.
+National Corn on the Cob Day falls on June 11 — the perfect pre-summer date.
+(Although, for most home gardens, mid-June is still too early for the harvest.)
 But you can’t blame anyone for being in a hurry.
-The sweetness of sweet corn doesn’t hang around for very long.
-It has to be picked at its freshest, otherwise there’s a risk of…nothing really; it’s just slightly less amazing.
-If you plan on doing the picking yourself, there’s a trick to spotting when the corn is ready.
+The sweetness doesn’t hang around for very long.
+It has to be picked at its freshest, otherwise there’s a risk of — nothing really — it’s just slightly less incredible tasting.

+Note: If you plan on doing the picking yourself, there’s a trick to spotting when the corn is ready.
 During the milk stage, the kernels are still soft, and this is nature’s way of saying “come and get it!”
 Boil it, steam it, roast it, or grill it —

 there’s no wrong or right method as long as it stays on that cob.
-Oh, and save some for us!

 National Corn on the Cob Day Activities

 Go to a parade

 Yep, there's a parade.
 It's in Plainview, Minnesota, which might be a bit far for some, but if you really love corn, you'll make the trip.
 Trust us, it's worth it.
 There are street dancers, a talent show, and a soap box derby.
 Have you ever seen a soap box derby in real life?
 It's a real treat that only gets better with a side of corn...but only if you're not driving.

 Share your pics on social media

 Brush up on corn trivia